GoldSim/gspy/examples/README.md

 # GSPy Example Scripts

-This directory contains working example Python scripts demonstrating various inpu- **Use NumPy**: For numerical computations, NumPy provides better performance and advanced functions
+This directory contains working example Python scripts demonstrating various input/output patterns with the GSPy DLL.
-- **Debug with prints**: Use `print()` statements - output appears in GoldSim's console
-- **Import libraries**: Popular libraries like NumPy, SciPy, Pandas work seamlessly
-- **Handle exceptions**: Use try-except blocks to provide graceful error handlingoutput patterns with the GSPy DLL.

 ## How to Use an Example